Peter-Juhasz/AzureArchiver/readme.md

 Download [executable from Releases](https://github.com/Peter-Juhasz/AzureArchiver/releases) or clone the source code and build it yourself.

+### Upload files to storage
+For basic usage, you have to specify only the path to the folder to upload and the connection string to your storage account.

 Run on Windows:
 ```ps
 .\PhotoArchiver.exe --Upload:Path "D:\OneDrive\Camera Roll" --Storage:ConnectionString "SECRET"